akiljames83/Leetcode/README.md

 - To make use of the string class, you need to convert it into a c_str(), then it can be modified.
 - Additionally, some helpful c++ string methods:
 	- index = str.find('c'); - Returns index of first occurence of 'c', if not found returns <strong><em>std::string::npos</em></strong>
 	- str.substr(5) - Returns a substring of the original string str from index 5 to the end
+- sstream library is also useful, some methods:
+	- Use '<<' to append values to string
+	- Convert variable to string use .str() method
+	- Clear contents through using .str("")

 ```c++
 #include <cstdio>